Ninian Park railway station: History

 The original halt at Ninian Park was opened on 2 November 1912 by the Great Western Railway, it was rebuilt in 1933, but was closed to regular services on 10 September 1939.
 Following this it continued to be used periodically for football specials.
 On 5 October 1987 the station was reopened for regular services when a regular passenger service was introduced to the Cardiff City Line.

 Stadium

 Cardiff City Stadium is within five minutes' walk of the station, over the road from the station's namesake Ninian Park Stadium.
-However, trains do not run to the station within three hours of a match due to fears that platforms cannot safely accommodate large numbers of passengers attending.

 Services

 Trains run every half-hour in each direction Mondays - Saturday daytimes, eastbound to Coryton via Cardiff Central and westbound to Radyr (where connections are available for stations further north).
 This drops to hourly during the evenings.
 There is no Sunday service.

 From December 2015 a limited number of mainline trains (Maesteg Line services) call at Ninian Park, rejoining the mainline at Leckwith Junction to the west of the station.
 This route is also occasionally used as a diversionary route for GWR services.
 Additionally, Vale of Glamorgan Line trains terminate here when Cardiff Central is unavailable due to engineering works.